Gatan Imaging Filter (GIF)

 Entrance apertures

 The GIF entrance aperture determines what portion of the TEM beam will contribute to EFTEM images and electron energy loss spectra.
 Each GIF has four entrance apertures that are selectable under pneumatic control.
-The largest entrance aperture (5 mm – GIF Quantum® SE, 9 mm – GIF Quantum ER system and GIF Continuum™) you can use for all GIF imaging applications.
+You can use the largest entrance aperture (5 mm – GIF Quantum® SE, 9 mm – GIF Quantum ER system, and GIF Continuum®) for all GIF imaging applications.
 This aperture and the TEM magnification fully determine the specimen field of view the GIF will capture.
 Imaging apertures for the GIF Quantum and Continuum are square and are not useable for spectroscopy.
 The smaller apertures (2.5 and 5 mm, round) are useful for spectroscopy applications.
 There is also the option for a 1 mm aperture for high-resolution Continuum systems.
 The smallest of these apertures cut out the portion of the electron beam that contributes to small residual aberrations of the GIF prism focus (see below) and thereby helps achieve the best possible energy resolution in the electron energy loss spectra.
 Apertures also control the collection angle and signal intensity in electron energy loss spectroscopy (EELS) experiments.
 Finally, there is a special mask aperture with a precision fabricated square array of holes.
 Use this solely for automated tuning and alignment of your GIF.

 Multipole optics

-Energy dispersing magnetic prism
+Energy-dispersing magnetic prism

 The heart of the GIF is its magnetic prism.
 This element generates a magnetic field that bends the electron beam when it enters the GIF through 90°.
 This disperses the electrons along a vertical line in accordance with their energies.
-Zero-loss electrons, which have the most energy, are bent the least and appear at the bottom of the vertical distribution.
+Zero-loss electrons have the most energy, are bent the least, and appear at the bottom of the vertical distribution.
 Core-loss electrons, which have lost the most energy and are the least energetic, are bent the most and appear at the top of the distribution.
 The prism also acts like a lens with focusing properties.
 In this respect, its main function is to form a sharp (demagnified) image of the final TEM projector system crossover at the plane of the energy selection slit.

 Energy selection slit

-The energy selection slit focuses the energy dispersed electron beam.
+The energy selection slit focuses on the energy-dispersed electron beam.
 During unfiltered imaging and spectroscopy applications, the slit is fully retracted.
 For EFTEM applications, the slit is inserted then the width is adjusted to select the electron energy loss range you desire in each EFTEM image.
 Typically, at 200 kV, the width of the energy selection varies from 2 – 100 eV, which represents a physical slit opening of 5 – 250 µm on the GIF Quantum system.

 Energy offset controls